rgoshen/notes/langauges/frontend/javascript/javascript.vanilla.document-object-model.md

 To access the DOM, we make use of the document object.

-This object has properties and functions that we use to access our HTML elements which we can manipulate with [[javascript]].
+This object has properties and functions that we use to access our HTML elements which we can manipulate with javascript.

 #### Different Methods

-[[javascript]] has quite a few different methods for selecting elements in the DOM
+javascript has quite a few different methods for selecting elements in the DOM

 We're going to be starting with one method call `getElementById`.